 Main points:

-• Allergy- an abnormal sensitivity or reaction of your immune system to a substance (allergen) that you eat, breathe in or come into direct contact with.
-Usually this substance is calmly tolerated by people who are not prone to allergies.
+• Allergy– an abnormal sensitivity or reaction of your immune system to a substance (allergen) that you eat, inhale, or come into direct contact with.
+Usually this substance is easily tolerated by people who are not allergic.

-• Almost 50% of all allergy sufferers suffer from pollen allergy.
+• Almost 50% of all allergy sufferers suffer from pollen allergies.

-• If both parents have allergies, then it is more likely that their children will be prone to allergies, which may be different from their parents' allergies.
+• If both parents have allergies, it is likely that their children will also have allergies that may be different from their parents' allergies.

-• Nearly 70% of adults with food allergies are under 30 years old, and most children are around 3 years old.
+• Almost 70% of adults with food allergies are under 30 years of age, and most children are around 3 years old.

-The function of the immune system is to protect the body from foreign substances or hostile invaders such as viruses, bacteria, and harmful chemicals.
-When such a substance enters the body, the immune system reacts by producing proteins called antibodies or by sending special white blood cells called eosinophils to that area.
+The function of the immune system is to protect the body from foreign substances or hostile invaders such as viruses, bacteria and harmful chemicals.
+When such a substance enters the body, the immune system responds by producing proteins called antibodies or sending special white blood cells called eosinophils to the area.

-Once the cells have produced these mediators, "reinforcement" in the form of eosinophils (a type of white blood cell) is sent to the site of the reaction, thereby causing a stronger reaction.
-If left untreated, allergic rhinitis in children can lead to complications such as recurrent ear infections, which in turn can affect children's language development.
-It is important to note that there is no indication that children have actually outgrown their allergy propensity.
-They can outgrow a particular type of allergy and develop another allergy.
-Allergic reactions tend to go away with age, but adults rarely "outgrow" allergies.
+Once the cells have produced these transmitters, “reinforcements” in the form of eosinophils (a type of white blood cell) are sent to the site of the reaction, thereby causing a stronger reaction.
+If left untreated, allergic rhinitis in children can lead to complications such as regular ear infections, which in turn can affect speech development in children.
+It's important to note that there is no sign that children have actually outgrown their allergies.
+They may outgrow a particular allergy and develop other allergies.
+Allergic reactions, as a rule, go away with age, but adults rarely “outgrow” allergies.

 Risk factors